Trailblazer780/TypeScript-PhotoAlbumReact/README.md

 # PROG 3017 (Full Stack Programming) Project 1
 ## Photo Album React JS

-This program is written in JavaScript using the React framework.
+This program is written in TypeScript using the React framework.

 How to use: